seedcase-project/seedcase-website/design/decisions/why-containers/index.md

 environment and on any infrastructure, regardless of the operating system.
 The container functions as a sort of computing environment or bubble around the software or application, keeping it apart from the actual computing environment.
-It made moving or deploying the software or application to any new computing environment less complicated.
+It make moving or deploying the software or application to any new computing environment less complicated.

 ## Benefit of Containerization